 Many people also completely eliminate dairy.
 I have heard that they have a lot of success doing this, and I support them all the way – but I couldn’t do it: I love double cream and cheese far too much!
 I also have no dairy intolerance and consuming it in moderate amounts has not affected my weight loss journey.

 Check out the ABOUT page on this website where I go into a little more detail.

 BENEFITS OF THE KETOGENIC DIET

 - WEIGHT LOSS – Yes please!

-- APPETITE CONTROL – No more stomach rumbling cravings for the “bad” things.
+- APPETITE CONTROL – No more stomach rumbling cravings.
 Sugar addiction is no more.

 - BETTER MENTAL FOCUS – No more inconsistent energy because of the rise-and-fall in blood sugar levels

 - MORE ENERGY – As appealing as a nap after a carb-laden lunch is, imagine not needing one?
 Being in ketosis is like experiencing a never ending energy source.

 - FIGHTS TYPE II DIABETES – Need we say more, but if you don’t believe us, read this

 - INCREASES HDL CHOLESTEROL – Before you panic, HDL is the good one and escorts cholesterol away from the body and to the liver where it’s given the boot.